Nabto Edge Embedded Device SDK

 Nabto Edge supports password authentication.
 It is recommended to only use this in initial bootstrapping (pairing) and then subsequently use public key based authentication.
 This pattern is implemented by the Nabto Edge IAM module that makes it simple to use for applications.
 But the low-level password authenticaton API is also available for application to use if desired.

 The Authorization API allows the application to make authorization decisions for the core.
 That is, the core asks the application to decide if a given authorization request should be approved or rejected.
+By using the IAM module, this API invoked automatically to enforce IAM policies on client connections.

 SERVER CONNECT TOKENS